Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Unexpressed emotions will never die.
-They are buried alive and will come forth later in uglier ways."
+> "If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes."
-> — **Sigmund Freud**
+> — **Andrew Carnegie**

 ---